aaronmb-2/qt-www/README.md

 Which is heavily based on [Vue3](https://vuejs.org/).

 In order to make the development a smooth experience, we would like to keep styling conventions a life.
-Therefore we've introduced the usage of a couple of rules from the [style-guide] (https://vuejs.org/style-guide/).
+Therefore we've introduced the usage of a couple of rules from the [style-guide](https://vuejs.org/style-guide/).

 It's dependent on multiple different backends which can be found in the other repos (which yet have to made. lol).